manuelp/actions/README.md

 ## Usage

-Just run the start file and start to manage your *todo.txt* file.
+Just run the jar file and start to manage your *todo.txt* file.
 Use the **h** command to get a short help with a list of all possible commands.
 Note that **you need to have a todo.txt file in the directory where you run the jar file**.

 ## How to compile
 Simply use [Leiningen](https://github.com/technomancy/leiningen) to create a "batteries included" JAR file: